zevv/cpstut/README.md

 Let's see what happens when we call this:

-- The current continuation of the cps function will be passed as the first argument `c`
+- The current continuation of the CPS function will be passed as the first argument `c`

 - The continuation `c` is added to `work`, the dequeue of continuations